-Pence Speaks At March For Life: ‘Life Is Winning’
+Pence Speaks At March For Life: ‘Life Is Winning’ [Opinion]

 https://twitter.com/TheBeat_Boss/status/824996525650694144

-Kellyanne Conway, Trump’s counselor and strategist, also argued for the Right to Life–insisting that it is our “God-given right.”
+Kellyanne Conway, Trump’s counselor and strategist, also argued for the Right to Life, insisting that it is our “God-given right.”

 “It is no coincidence that the first rights stated in the Declaration of Independence is the right to life.
 It is a right.
 It is not a privilege.
 It is not a choice.
 It is God-given.
 It is unique, and it is beautiful.”

 Conway has often openly spoken up about her pro-life stance.
-Not only that, but she also has backed President Trump’s anti-abortion sentiments.
-Many people have accused the Trump Administration for being biased.
-And it’s true: numerous individuals in the Administration (and speaking for the Administration, such as Conway and Sean Spicer) are indeed pro-life.
+Not only that, but she has also backed President Trump’s anti-abortion sentiments.
+Many people have accused the Trump administration for being biased.
+And it’s true: numerous individuals in the administration (and speaking for the administration, such as Conway and Sean Spicer) are indeed pro-life.

 A gay man and a priest join together to support life.
 Love wins. #MarchforLife2017 #MarchForLife #WhyWeMarch #GaysForTrump pic.twitter.com/BucxI8as50